Anna Elizabeth Klumpke: Early life and education

-Anna's father, John Gerald Klumpke, born in England or Germany, was a successful and wealthy realtor in San Francisco.
+Klumpke's father, John Gerald Klumpke, born in England or Germany, was a successful and wealthy realtor in San Francisco.
 Her mother was Dorothea Mattilda Tolle.
-Anna was the eldest of eight children, five of whom lived to maturity.
+Klumpke was the eldest of eight children, five of whom lived to maturity.
 Among her siblings were the astronomer Dorothea Klumpke-Roberts, the violinist Julia Klumpke, and the neurologist Augusta Déjerine-Klumpke.

-At age three, Anna fell and suffered a fracture of her femur.
+At age three, she fell and suffered a fracture of her femur.
 She fell again at age five and suffered osteomyelitis with purulent knee arthritis.
-These problems left her with a disability, and her mother went to extraordinary lengths to find a remedy by taking Anna and three of her siblings to Berlin for treatment by Dr. Bernhard von Langenbeck.
+These problems left her with a disability, and her mother went to extraordinary lengths to find a remedy by taking Klumpke and three of her siblings to Berlin for treatment by Dr. Bernhard von Langenbeck.
 The treatment lasted 18 months and included thermal baths at Kreuznach.
-Unfortunately, it was not successful, and Anna would always have difficulty walking.
+It was unsuccessful, however, and Klumpke had difficulty walking for the rest of her life.
 While they were in Europe, her mother ensured that her children received excellent tutoring.
 The time away in Europe strained the Klumpkes' relationship.
 When Anna was fifteen, her parents divorced.
 She and her siblings (now numbering five) moved with their mother to Göttingen, Germany, where they lived for a time with Mattilda's sister, who had married a German national.
-Anna and her sister Augusta were sent to school at Cannstatt, near Stuttgart.
-When she was seventeen, the family moved to Clarens, near Lake Geneva in Switzerland where she spent two years in a boarding school.
+Klumpke and her sister Augusta were sent to school at Cannstatt, near Stuttgart.
+When she was seventeen, the family moved to Clarens, near Lake Geneva in Switzerland, where she spent two years at a boarding school.

-Anna studied art at home for the next few years, and in October 1877, moved with her family once more to Paris, where she was later enrolled in the Académie Julian (1883–1884), under the tutelage of Tony Robert-Fleury and Jules Lefebvre.
+Klumpke studied art at home for the next few years and, in October 1877, moved with her family once more to Paris, where she was later enrolled in the Académie Julian (1883–1884), under the tutelage of Tony Robert-Fleury and Jules Lefebvre.
 She spent many an hour copying paintings in the Musée du Luxembourg, including Rosa Bonheur's Ploughing in the Nivernais.
-At one point, she also studied under Vuillefroy.
-She presented her first work at the Paris Salon in 1884, while still at the Academy, and she won the grand prize for outstanding student of the year.
+She presented her first work at the Paris Salon in 1884 while still at the Academy and won the grand prize for outstanding student of the year.
 She exhibited regularly at the Salon for several more years.

-After completing her studies, she returned to the United States for a few years and taught in Boston.
-However, by 1889, she was back in Paris.
+After completing her studies, she returned to the United States, where she taught in Boston for a few years.
+In 1889, she returned to Paris.